vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-install.md

 <br>

 - **Tarball**

-  >⚠️ Caution
-  >
-  > Before the installation, check if you have the [curl](https://curl.se/) command-line tool and library installed on your machine.
+  > ⚠️ Before the installation, check if you have the [curl](https://curl.se/) command-line tool and library installed on your machine.

   Open the terminal and run the following command to install the VTEX IO CLI.